giserh/PySlope/README.md

    This is a brilliant option for scientists who use programming because it comes with pretty much every module you will ever need including the ones required by this program.
 Highly recommended and great tutorials on how to set that up on your machine - windows/OSX/Linux

+    -> Conda does not include Click - you must manually download it<-

+    	conda install click

    Medium Way: